 RTGS is not available on Sundays and holidays declared by RBI.

-- NEFT: For branch, NEFT is applicable during branch working hours only.
-However, you can use NEFT 24×7 using retail/corporate internet and mobile banking.
+- NEFT: For branches, NEFT is applicable during branch working hours only.
+However, you can use NEFT 24×7 using a retail/corporate internet and mobile banking.

 - No charges are levied for inward transactions in RTGS or NEFT.

 - Rs.
 2 lakhs – up to Rs.
 5 lakhs: Rs.
 20.00 plus GST

 - More than Rs.
 2 lakhs: Rs.
 40.00 plus GST

 - More than Rs.
 10,000 –up to Rs.
 100,000: Rs.
 04.00